rochellev/ToDoApp/README.md

 * color of link not very visible
 * deleting a todo does not delete in local storage
 * storage does only updates after hit enter -- want to update as type (i think)
+* the tab label still using default -- change

 ## About Me, Rochelle Crain
 [LinkedIn](https://www.linkedin.com/in/rochelle-roberts)